 Famished, we sat on a wooden bench of an abandoned cafe.
 Though the cafe didn’t seem to function, its embellishments tinkled around us.
 Shell wind chimes, beer cans, old slippers, and a cow skull kept us company.
 We enjoyed our picnic of a multi-grain baguette with ricotta cheese, tomatoes, and bananas.

 Related Read: Everything you need to know about the On Arrival Visa for Indonesia

-And then as the food reached my stomach, a playful child suddenly stood up and ran towards the sea.
-Like on a summer day in India, when the whole family is asleep in front of water coolers, the child, after having enjoyed his curry and roti with mango “aam panna”, plays around, opens all the water taps in the house and stands under them, fills all kitchen spoons and glasses with water, runs bare feet on the boiling floor, and vehemently nods his head when his mother asks him to join her on the sleeping mat on the cold floor.
+As the food reached my stomach, the playful child in me didn’t let me sit anymore.
+Again, I ran towards the sea.
+Like on a summer day in India, when the whole family is asleep in front of water coolers, the child, after having enjoyed his curry and roti with mangoes, opens all the water taps in the house and stands under them, fills all the kitchen spoons and glasses with water, runs bare feet on the boiling floor, and vehemently nods his head when his mother asks him to join her on the sleeping mat on the cold floor.

 I was that child.
 I took off my clothes, changed into my sea-blue bikini behind a tree, and ran into one of those coral pools.
 And as the water washed over my scorching skin, those childhood days played in my mind like a movie.

 Also Read: Traveling India – Stories from growing up and traveling in India

 I floated and watched the grey clouds hanging above the ocean.
 Tiny golden-stripped black fishes darted to and fro in the pools making it all very surreal.

 The sea was calm, and the sun reflected off the purple, blue, and green shells.
 A blue kingfisher decided to perch herself on the sand, near us, and we watched the sea together.
 And then she took a low flight, giving me plenty of chances to click a picture of her, but my phone was far away in the cafe.
 Well, that moment would only be mine now.